OriginProtocol/origin/source/includes/resources/attestations.md

 }
 ```

-This will perform Twitter oauth verification on the specified `oauthVerifier`.
+This will perform Twitter oauth verification on the specified `code`.
 If it is valid, an attestation object will be returned.

-Note that `oauthVerifier` is the oauth verifier code generated in `twitterAuthUrl` (it will be added as a query param the url when the user is redirected - see the [documentation](https://developer.twitter.com/en/docs/basics/authentication/guides/access-tokens) for details).
+Note that `code` is the code generated in `twitterAuthUrl`